RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning: EXPERIMENT

-A core aspect of our RALAD framework is the fusion of features extracted from real and virtual data.
-Different fusion ratios can yield significantly varied results for the model.
-To explore this, we conducted comparison experiments using four different ratio settings, based on a total of 1800 features.
-We tested the following combinations of KITTI to CARLA: 0.7:0.3, 0.6:0.4, 0.5:0.5, and 0.4:0.6.
-As shown in Table \ref{table:convex_combination_ratios}, For the 0.6:0.4 combination, the model achieved a balanced performance, slightly decreasing on KITTI (32.10\% mIOU, 54.02\% mAP) but showing a substantial improvement on CARLA (35.12\% mIOU, 63.33\% mAP), making it an optimal trade-off between real and simulated data.
-In contrast, the 0.7:0.3 combination performed better on KITTI (34.70\% mIOU, 54.48\% mAP) but much worse on CARLA.
-As the CARLA ratio increased (0.5:0.5 and 0.4:0.6), performance on CARLA continued to improve, reaching the highest metrics with the 0.4:0.6 combination (36.83\% mIOU, 61.39\% mAP), but at the cost of reduced performance on KITTI.
-The experiments indicate that as the ratio of CARLA data increases, the model’s performance on CARLA improves significantly, with the best results seen at the 0.4:0.6 ratio.
-Conversely, the model's performance on KITTI decreases as the CARLA ratio increases.
-The experimental data clearly indicates that 0.6:0.4 is an effective ratio, which not only ensures the performance of the model but also demonstrates good robustness and adaptability.
-Therefore, in our experiments, we recommend and adopt this ratio for feature fusion in order to achieve more outstanding results in experimental results and application value.
+\textbf{Convex Combination Ratio:} In the feature merging stage of RALAD, different fusion ratios can produce varied results for the model.
+To explore this, we conducted comparison experiments with four different ratio settings, validating them on the KITTI and CARLA datasets, using a total of 1800 features.
+As shown in Table \ref{table:convex_combination_ratios}, KITTI: CARLA represent the weight coefficients for real and simulated feature maps, respectively, during the merge, the ratio of the convex merge is based on the ~\cite{c18}, and we have also conducted additional validation experiments, which demonstrate that the 0.6:0.4 combination achieved a balanced performance, slightly decreasing on KITTI, but showing a substantial improvement on CARLA, making it an optimal trade-off between real and simulated data.
+In contrast, the 0.7:0.3 combination performed better on KITTI , but much worse on CARLA.
+As the CARLA ratio increased, performance on CARLA continued to improve, reaching the highest metrics with the 0.4:0.6 combination, but at the cost of reduced performance on KITTI, so we recommend and adopt this ratio for feature fusion to obtain better results.